How to Connect Microsoft Teams Chats with Slack (2026)

 Until now, there has been no simple way to connect Teams chats with Slack.

 As well as connecting channels, Conclude Connect allows users to link Microsoft Teams chats with private Slack channels (that include selected members).
-This solution gives users a private, focused, and bi-directional chat experience, without licenses on both platforms.
+This solution gives users a focused and bi-directional chat experience – without needing licenses on both platforms.

 In this article, we’ll explain how to connect Microsoft Teams chats with Slack using Conclude Connect for internal and external company channel and chat connections.